LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

 finding the settings files, these can always be loaded manually after Logtalk startup.

-Settings files are normal Logtalk source files (although when automatically loaded by Logtalk they are compiled silently with any errors being simply ignored).
+Settings files are normal Logtalk source files (although when automatically loaded by Logtalk they are compiled and loaded silently with any errors being reported but otherwise ignored).
 The usual contents is an ``initialization/1`` Prolog directive containing calls to the :ref:`predicates_set_logtalk_flag_2`
 Logtalk built-in predicate and asserting clauses for the